-The UK has been at the forefront of responding to the epidemic.
+The UK has been at the forefront of responding to the ebola virus disease (EVD) outbreak in Sierra Leone.
 It is acknowledged that the key to combatting this epidemic is supporting in-country front line health workers and underpinning a fractured health system in Sierra Leone.
 The UK’s aim is to provide the very best life-saving health service under the most challenging conditions.
-UK-Med is coordinating volunteers from the NHS willing to support the EVD response in West Africa through its International Emergency Medical Register (UKIEMR).

 For more information click here.